Jzakayo/computation-and-programing-projects-/README.md

 # computation-and-programing-projects-
-Contains python codes that are run using PyCharm
+Contains python code for a timer that counts down, written in python and run by pycharm.